Sentencing has been continued again for a man who pleaded guilty to the attempted murder of an employee at a halfway house in Leavenworth.

 The Federal Bureau of Prisons contracts with Geo Reentry Services, which operates the Grossman Center as a reentry facility for inmates who are completing their sentences.

 The attempted murder charge stemmed from an attack by Walton on an employee of the Grossman Center.
 The incident occurred on the day Walton was scheduled to be released from the center.

 As part of a plea agreement, Walton and prosecutors agreed to recommend a 12-year prison sentence.
-But Walton has expressed concern Kuckelman may not follow this recommendation.
-And Walton could face a longer sentence depending on his criminal history score.
+But Walton has expressed concern that Kuckelman may not follow this recommendation and impose a lengthier sentence.

 Kuckelman has said he is not bound by the terms of the plea agreement.